sbernasek/flyqma/docs/_sources/index.rst.txt

 **NU FlyEye: Clones** is part of the **NU FlyEye** platform for studying gene expression in the developing *Drosophila* eye.
 The clones package enables quantitative comparisons of expression between distinct clonal subpopulations within the eye epithelium.

-Expression patterns are typically identified by comparing the fluorescence of target gene reporters between groups of cells. **NU FlyEye: Clones** helps quantify these differences in reporter expression.
-Quantification entails measuring fluorescence intensities by analyzing experimentally collected images of fixed eye discs.
-Measurements are then used to identify and compare distinct subpopulations within the eye field.

 Given confocal microscopy data, the clones package facilitates:

   - **Segmentation.** Detect cell nuclei within a microscope image